cnjinhao/nana-handbook/Nana Handbook.md

 `nana::exec()` will return when the form is closed.
 If we define multiple forms, `nana::exec()` will return when all forms are closed.

-> Q: Why doesn't Nana have a main window feature that closing the main window causes the application to shutdown?
+>Q: Why doesn't Nana have a main window feature that closing the main window causes the application to shutdown?

-The answer to the question from 2 aspects.
+>A: The answer to the question from 2 aspects.
+>

-* The Nana is a library, not a framework.
-Nana doesn't take over the startup and exit of the control of the program, unlike some frameworks, the entry of program is a framework defined entry, not C++ `main()` entry.
+>* The Nana is a library, not a framework.
+Nana doesn't take over the startup and exit of the control of the program, unlike frameworks, the entry of program is a framework defined entry, not C++ `main()` entry.
 So returning `nana::exec()` doesn't mean to shutdown the program.
+>

-* Nana supports multithread, developer can start a new thread for GUI.
-The main window feature will increase design complexity in multithread environment, it also brings the complexity that makes developers write error-prone code.
+>* Nana supports multithreading, developer can start a new thread for GUI.
+The main window feature will increase design complexity in multithreaded environment, it also brings the complexity that makes developers write error-prone code.